cfpb/design-system/docs/pages/links.md

     variation_group_description: Jump links are standalone links that respond to small screens by converting to full block links that have a finger-friendly touch area.
 Reduce screen size to see these in action.
+  - variation_group_name: Printed links
+    variation_group_description: ""
+    variations:
+      - variation_name: ""
+        variation_description: When a page is printed from cfpb.gov, links should appear in the following style and include both the original link text as well as a shortened URL.
+        variation_specs: >-
+          \### Style

+          * Link text: medium weight, underlined

+          * URL: Placed in parentheses following the link text, regular weight, and not underlined

+          \### URL format

+          To ensure users are easily able to type URLs by hand, follow these guidelines.

+          * Don’t include http:// or www

+          * Shorten "consumerfinance.gov” to “cfpb.gov”

+          * For Ask CFPB pages, abbreviate to “askcfpb” and the page’s associated number
+        variation_code_snippet_rendered: >+
+          <a href="#">This is the link text</a><p
+          style="color:#0072ce">(cfpb.gov/askcfpb/111)</p>

 use_cases: ""
 guidelines: ""
 behavior: >-